 Student transcripts created after September 1, 2000, will be maintained by the college in a format suitable for electronic interchange.
 The format of transcripts shall be the format that is used to store the most transcripts by Texas institutions of higher education as of September 1, 1998, or another format adopted by a majority of the members of the Texas Association of Collegiate Registrars and Admissions Officers.

-Student transcripts or an addendum to the transcript certified by the Registrar shall identify all courses completed in satisfaction of the core curriculum as specified in 19 Administrative Code 4.28(h)
+Student transcripts or an addendum to the transcript certified by the Registrar shall identify all courses completed in satisfaction of the core curriculum as specified in 19 Administrative Code 4.28(h) and field of study.

 HOLD ON STUDENT RECORDS

 Grades and transcripts will not be released if the student has a “hold” on his/her records.
 Holds may be placed on a student’s record for: